JBethay/DotSec/README.md

 ## DockerSecurity
 <details>
 <summary>Docker Security Details</summary>
 Two identical "Hello World" APIs, each implemented with distinct Dockerfiles.
-The first app, **Unsecure.App**, is based on the [default .NET template](https://learn.microsoft.com/en-us/dotnet/core/docker/build-container) and presents several security and efficiency issues.
+The first app, **Unsecure.App**, is based on the <a href="https://learn.microsoft.com/en-us/dotnet/core/docker/build-container">default .NET template</a> and presents several security and efficiency issues.
 The second app, **Secure.App**, features an improved Dockerfile that addresses these concerns.

 ### Highlights of Secure.App Dockerfile improvements